Does It Count If You Lose Your Virginity to an Android?: Manga

-Written and illustrated by Yakinikuteishoku, Does It Count If You Lose Your Virginity to an Android? began serialization in Ichijinsha's Comic Yuri Hime on July 16, 2021.
-In October 2025, it was announced that the series would end in three chapters.
-It has been collected into six tankōbon volumes as of May 16, 2025.
+Written and illustrated by Yakinikuteishoku, Does It Count If You Lose Your Virginity to an Android? was serialized in Ichijinsha's Comic Yuri Hime from July 16, 2021, to December 18, 2025.
+It was collected into seven tankōbon volumes released from February 17, 2022, to January 17, 2026.

 The series is licensed for an English release in North America by Seven Seas Entertainment.